q3769/chunk4j/README.md

 ## Use it...

-- The chunk4j API is thread-safe.
+- The implementation of chunk4j API is thread-safe.

 ### The Chopper